-Notes to Realized Pay for 2017 Table
+Notes to Realized Pay for Fiscal 2018 Table

-- (1) Reflects amounts earned based on fiscal 2017 performance. - (2) Reflects the aggregate value of stock awards and stock options that were awarded in prior years and vested during fiscal 2017 and are shown here to present a clear picture of total currently earned executive compensation.
-The value of vested stock awards is calculated by multiplying the number of shares vested by the closing price of our Class A Stock on the vesting date. - (3) Represents the percentage of Total Compensation in the Realized Pay for Fiscal 2017 Table to Total Compensation (column j) in the Summary Compensation Table.
+- (1) Reflects amounts earned based on fiscal 2018 performance. - (2) Reflects the aggregate value of stock awards and stock options that were awarded in prior years and vested during fiscal 2018 and are shown here to present a clear picture of total currently earned executive compensation.
+In December, 2017 the Compensation Committee approved accelerated vesting for an aggregate of 37,213 shares of Class A Stock for the Named Executives that otherwise would have vested in 2018 as follows: Mr. A.G.
+Lowenthal, 22,128 shares, Mr. J. Alfano, 5,042 shares, Mr. R.S.
+Lowenthal, 3,755 shares, Mr. B. McKigney, 3,151 shares and Mr. M. Whaley 3,137 shares.
+The value of vested stock awards is calculated by multiplying the number of shares vested by the closing price of our Class A Stock on the NYSE on the vesting date. - (3) Represents the percentage of Total Compensation in the "Realized Pay for Fiscal 2018 Table" to Total Compensation (column j) in the "Summary Compensation Table".
+For purposes of calculating the percentage in column (g) for Mr. A.G.
+Lowenthal the value of his deferred compensation distribution and the value of his parking space were subtracted prior to calculating the percentage above.